vexide/website/src/content/blog/fall-update-25.md

 Being able to run our robot code on an actual host system means we can also support Rust's testing features.
 You can now write and run unit tests against your robot logic without needing hardware on hand, integrate with CI pipelines, and catch bugs in your code earlier.

 > [!WARNING]
-> At this point in time, devices won't do anything and will simply be disconnected at all times when using native compilation.
+> At this point in time, devices won't do anything and will simply be disconnected at all times when using host compilation.
 This will change in the future, and we hope to add the ability to mock robot devices and entire subsystems in unit tests soon.
 We also hope to support emulating your robot's brain screen, for testing GUIs and autonomous selectors without physical access to a brain.

 ```rs
 use vexide::prelude::*;